AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/06_namespace.md

 ## Basic usage

-A namespace basically means a scope that can house functions, variables, types and other namespaces, and can be used to avoid name collisions within these.
+A namespace basically means a scope that can house functions, variables, types and other namespaces, and can be used to avoid name collisions among these.

 I've been using the `std` namespace in my examples extensively.
 `std` is a namespace that comes from the standard library, but we can easily create our own.